 There are three bones that make up the ankle joint: the tibia, fibula, and talus.
 A broken ankle, or fracture, occurs when one or more of these bones break.
 The joints and ligaments that make up the ankle can also be damaged when a fracture occurs.
 Common causes include impact during sports or car collision, tripping or falling, and rolling your ankle.

-The symptoms of an ankle fracture are similar to an ankle sprain, so you should be evaluated by an orthopedic surgeon after an injury.
+The symptoms of a fractured ankle are similar to an ankle sprain, so you should be evaluated by an orthopedic surgeon after an injury.

 - Immediate pain